Mark Pody: Obamacare

-LGBTQ+
+LGBT

 In September 2015, Pody proposed bill HB1412, known as the Tennessee Natural Marriage Defense Act, to ban same-sex marriage in Tennessee despite the Supreme Court's decision to legalize it.
 He drew a parallel with the Fugitive Slave Act of 1850.
 His colleague in the Senate, Mae Beavers, proposed a similar bill.
 According to the Nashville Scene, Pody "believes he’s on a mission from God to stamp out same-sex marriage."
 The bill failed to move out of committee.

 In 2017, Pody filed a bill that would have restricted students to using a bathroom for the gender they were assigned at birth.
 The bill, which was seen as anti-transgender, failed.

 In 2021, Pody supported a bill, which passed the legislature, that would allow guardians to keep their children from being exposed to school lessons on the LGBTQ community.
 He also voted for a bill, which became state law, that "a student's gender for purposes of participation in a public middle school or high school interscholastic athletic activity or event be determined by the student's sex at the time of the student's birth, as indicated on the student's original birth certificate."
 In 2023, he sponsored Tennessee House Bill 878, which would allow individuals the right to refuse marriage solemnization due to religious objections.

 2020 Presidential Election

 In November 2020, Pody supported the "Stop the Steal" movement that endorsed Donald Trump's contesting of the 2020 election results.
 He also signed on to a January 2021 letter sent from Republican state legislators asking Tennessee's U.S. senators to object to Joe Biden's electoral victory.
-Pody paid for several Tennesseans to attend the January 6, 2021, protest of Biden's victory, but he denounced the violence that took place at the U.S. Capitol.
+Pody paid for several Tennesseans to attend the January 6, 2021 protest of Biden's victory, but he denounced the violence that took place at the U.S. Capitol.